jnozzi/cocoadev.com/markdown/ComplexSubviewResizingIssues.md

 ----

 PLEASE stop making so many edits so quickly without checking to see if there's been a change -- this is the fourth time I've had to repost my response to you.
 Um ... did you try the IB suggestion?
 And what *exactly* are you doing with the views, just resizing / repositioning them?
 Are you sure the last view is being touched?
-Perhaps you should rebuild your method using the enumerator normally and have it call a "touchMe" method that General/NSLog's out the fact that "I'm child view 6 and I've been touched" (insert inappropriate Michael Jackson comments here).
+Perhaps you should rebuild your method using the enumerator normally and have it call a "touchMe" method that NSLog's out the fact that "I'm child view 6 and I've been touched" (insert inappropriate Michael Jackson comments here).
 This would tell you right away if your assumption is true or it's just your positioning math (which may be putting the subview somewhere you can't see).
 I managed to create a routine that accomplishes the exact same goal inside of an hour (I'd never done anything like that before) and with a little finesse, it works perfectly fine.
 "It ain't the enumerator."

 ----